AshwaniSingh00/EmployUi/README.md

-# 👨‍💼 EmployUi - SAPUI5 App
+# 👨‍💼 Employee Salary Manager- SAPUI5 App

 A clean and responsive SAPUI5-based frontend application to manage employee-related data and also a product invoice.
 Built using modern UI5 practices and ready to connect with OData or RAP services.